MEET OUR FACULTY

 I-Ting has always been spellbound by gems, and she earned the Graduate Gemologist® and Jewelry Design diplomas in 1997.
 She applied what she learned while working in a part-time job in the jewellery industry and running her own electronics business.
 I-Ting’s love of learning inspired her to return to the academic world, and she became a student tutor at a college.
 Her enthusiasm for teaching and interest in gemmology drew her back to GIA.
 Patient and warmhearted, I-Ting finds joy in teaching.

 Albee Yen has a bachelor’s degree in geological science from Chinese Culture University.
-After graduation she continued to pursue her passion for gemmology by earning her Graduate Gemmologist diploma and Jewellery Design certificate from GIA.
+After graduation she continued to pursue her passion for gemmology by earning her Graduate Gemologist diploma and Jewelry Design certificate from GIA.
 Yen then worked with diamond and coloured stones in retail and wholesale environments, returning to GIA as an instructor in 2014.
 Yen enjoys reminding her students that since nature creates gemstones, their beauty is priceless.

 jewellery manufacturing arts